perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 4.2 All Committee members must remain in good standing with TPF for the duration of their appointment.

-4.3 The TPF President and TPF Secretary are not eligible to be members of the Committee, due to their special roles in this Charter.
+4.3 The TPF President, TPF Treasurer, and TPF Secretary are not eligible to be members of the Committee, due to their special roles in this Charter.

 4.4 The majority of Committee members shall be known to the Board to be active contributors to The Catalyst Framework.